Mattlister/envirosea/README.md

   <img width="600" height="100" src="media/greentoblue.jpg">
 </p>

 * In all colour palettes, there are pairings that work well together.
-Red and black, Black and white or orange and grey.
 Simple colours that can add more to a design then on their own.
-I've chosen a theme of predominantly blue and white.
+I've chosen a theme of predominantly blue, green and white.
 Blue to focus and tie in with the colour of the ocean and white because it's clean.
 A grey font colour sits nicely between the two and stands out nicely on the pages.
 The images themsleves, frightening and stunning showcase the changes we need to make.
 The videos are all from vimeo and help to aid the design of the site.

 * My wireframes have a general layout for the pages and the inital template for my design.
 I looked at other sites with a similar theme to get an understanding of what my design would benefit from.
 Going in to this with fresh eyes, I was able to pick out things I believed would work and put together a design that looked good on all screen sizes.

-### Project Goals

-* Envirosea has been designed for the soul purpose of changing the planet.
-As a life support to Earth, we must protect our oceans.
-97% of the worlds water is held by the ocean and provides us with so much.
-It regulates our climate, absorbs CO2 and provides us with sustainable resources.
-My goal is for this to become a mainstream site and help change the planet.

-* For me as a developer.
-Creating this site has:

-1. Really opened my eyes to the amazing work that can be created with a heavy duty framework.
-Django as the next logical step from Python is clever, well built and robust and showcases what can be achieved as a full stack developer.

-2. Made me think more about the environment, what we're doing and what can we do to help.
-I want a user to feel the same and to use this site to help re-shape the future of our ocenas and the planet.

-3. Hopefully started something.
-I want the site to grow a following and to help the ongoing fight of protecting all marine life.
-We can't ignore what we're doing and I want to be able make a difference and using the internet and this site is a good place to start.

-4. Helped me to understnad more about the state of the world.
-I hope this site becomes a reality and people can learn and help develop changes to fight the threat of plastics and prevent more danger to our oceans.

 ### Envirosea Design choices